ciiyaa/ciiyaa/README.md

 ## Who Am I?

-A tech enthusiast with a versatile background spanning programming, CRM systems, training in challenging environments, and managing operations in dynamic settings.
+A tech enthusiast with a background spanning programming, sales, training in challenging environments, and managing operations in dynamic settings.

 My journey has taken me from writing code to empowering communities and leading teams.
 All with a commitment to making technology work *for good.*